Logo link to homepage

 Report for Semeru

-PVMBG reported that eruptive activity continued at Semeru.
-Continuous tiltmeter and GPS data showed that inflation was detected in May and seismic data showed that magma continued to rise to the surface.
-During 5-11 June white-and-gray ash plumes that were sometimes dense rose 300-800 m above the summit and drifted S and SW on all days except for 7 June.
-Several additional daily eruptive events were recorded by the seismic network, though plumes were not visually confirmed.
-During 0000-0600 on 10 June there were 28 lava avalanches that descended the Kobokan drainage as far as 2.5 km.
+PVMBG reported that eruptive activity continued at Semeru during 12-18 June.
+Daily white-and-gray ash plumes that were sometimes dense rose 200-900 m above the summit and drifted in multiple directions on all days except emissions were not observed on 18 June.
+Several daily eruptive events, as many as 23 on 13 June, were recorded by the seismic network, though plumes were not visually confirmed.
+A 15 June webcam image showed incandescent material descending the SE flank.
 The Alert Level remained at 3 (the third highest level on a scale of 1-4).
 The public was warned to stay at least 5 km away from the summit in all directions, 13 km from the summit to the SE, 500 m from the banks of the Kobokan drainage as far as 17 km from the summit, and to avoid other drainages including the Bang, Kembar, and Sat, due to lahar, avalanche, and pyroclastic flow hazards.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)